Rigtch/.github/profile/README.md

-# Welcome to RigtchFM!
+# Welcome to Rigtch!

-## What is Rigtch?
+## What is rigtch.fm?

-Rigtch is website focused on displaying your all-time statistics such as favorite artists, most listened songs etc.
+rigtch.fm is a web application focused on displaying your all-time statistics such as favorite artists, most listened songs etc.

 ## How to use it